-Mount Bruce, known as Punurrunha to the local aboriginals, is located in the Pilbara region within Karijini National Park.
+Mount Bruce is located in the Pilbara region within Karijini National Park.
 Being Western Australia’s second tallest peak, our walk is set to be an adventurous and challenging one as we scale to 1,234 metres above sea level.

 The trail is classified into 3 categories beginning with Class 2, then into 3 before the serious climb along class 5 to the top.
 Essentially to reach the summit, hikers will complete all of the classes over a 9km return walk.

 Setting out in the cool morning at 6:00 am, we walk in low light towards the sunrise behind Mount Bruce.
 The first 500 metres is a pleasant warm up, taking us to a lookout where we can see Rio Tinto’s Marandoo Mine Site in the far distance.
 The iron ore open pit mine sits adjacent to Mount Bruce.
 We hear the rumblings of the train tracking towards the mine.
 Trains transport iron ore to Dampier Port along the private railway constantly.
 The further we travel, we view more of the mine to the right side of the trail.

 Sunrise creates soft pink and blue tones in the sky behind us and it doesn’t take long before our car is simply a speck lost in the panoramic landscape.

 We’re in good spirits, it’s been a while since we’ve completed a hike of this calibre.
 The last one being Bluff Knoll almost two years ago.

 We are carrying water and snacks including some slices of Derek’s mums yummy almond cake which has travelled 2000 kilometres!
 Trust me it’s worth every crumb.

 By the looks of it we’ll be hiking up a series of hills before reaching the foothill of Mount Bruce.

 The sun lights up the ranges within the national park and the scene becomes a picture worth painting.